-This course provides the student with in-depth coverage of procedural coding using the HCPCS coding system composed of Current Procedure Terminology (CPT) and national codes.
-The course includes detailed application of the CPT classification system for inpatient and outpatient services.
-Emphasis includes Evaluation and Management, Anesthesia, Surgery, Radiology, Pathology and Laboratory and Medicine codes, as well as the use of modifiers.
-Student will apply coding and billing principles through the use of exercises and health management software.
+This course provides the student with in-depth coverage of procedural coding utilizing the HCPCS coding system composed of Current Procedure Terminology (CPT) and national codes.
+The course includes detailed application of the CPT classification system for outpatient services.
+Emphasis includes Evaluation and Management, Anesthesia, Surgery, Radiology, Pathology, and Laboratory and Medicine codes, as well as the use of modifiers.
+Students will apply coding and billing principles through the use of coding exercises and coding simulation software.